zerotier/lf/README.md

 Signed: Bad Horse.                                        | bad#0 horse#14
 ```

+Drop the `./` before `lf` if you already installed the binary somewhere in your path.
 Don't forget the trailing hash sign on `horse#` or you will only get the first record (more on this later).
-Drop the `./` before `lf` if you put the binary somewhere in your path.

 These are the lyrics to [Bad Horse](https://www.youtube.com/watch?v=VNhhz1yYk2U) from the musical [Dr. Horrible's Sing-Along Blog](https://drhorrible.com).
 Yes, we put that in the public data store.
 We hope it's fair use.